Friday, December 26, 2025

 Bret Gordon’s martial arts journey reads like the tragic tale of a man who spent his formative years bobbing and weaving around the one experience that forges real budo character: the well-deserved, attitude-adjusting ass whupping.
 In his own posts he readily admits he never trained anywhere long.
 This indicates that he conveniently missed out on anything that was actually tough, difficult or presented challenge.

 In a proper dojo, bad habits and big egos are corrected by the oldest universal language in combat sports: getting folded in half by someone smaller, older, and far less impressed with you than you are with yourself.
-Instead of this, Gordon appears to have trained early on in a mcdojo, a climate-controlled fantasy kwoon, where the mat was apparently bubble-wrapped for his protection, garnering his poom rank in 2000.

 Judging by his public self created mythology, Bret seems to have sidestepped the day a beginner learns that watching Steven Seagal movies is not a defensive technique.
 In most people, it produces humility, better guard position, and a deep respect for cardio.
 In Gordon’s case, instead of getting punched in the face, he simply awarded himself another rank certificate or got daddy to buy it.